Two-round Ramsey games on random graphs: Introduction

 The aim of our work here is to expand on the work of \cite{friedgut2003ramsey} on the two-round game in a different direction.
 We keep our focus on $H=K_3$ and two colours and investigate the outcome of the two-round game as the number of edges in each round is varied.
 We will state and prove our results in the setting of binomial random graphs, as opposed to uniform graphs with a fixed number of edges.
 It is well-known that these models are asymptotically equivalent~\cite[Section 1.4]{randomgraphbook}, but the independence of the binomial model makes it more convenient to work with.
 In order to systematically study two-round games on random graphs at different densities, we introduce the following notion of a \emph{Ramsey completion threshold}, which captures the critical density of the second graph at which the probability that the player succeeds in extending their $H$-free colouring from the first to the second graph jumps from $1-o(1)$ to $o(1)$.

-\begin{defi} Given some probability $p=p(n)\in [0,1]$ and a graph $H$, we say that $q=q(n)$ is a \emph{Ramsey completion threshold} for $H$ with respect to $p$ if the following holds a.a.s.\ for $G \sim G_{n,p}$: \begin{enumerate}[label=(\alph*)] \item There exists a $G$-measurable $H$-free red/blue-colouring $\phi$ of $G$ such that, if $q_0 \ll q$, then a.a.s., $\phi$ can be extended to an $H$-free colouring of $G\cup G_{n,q_0}$. \item For every $G$-measurable $H$-free red/blue-colouring $\phi$ of $G$, if $q_1 \gg q$, then a.a.s., $\phi$ cannot be extended to an $H$-free colouring of $G\cup G_{n,q_1}$. \end{enumerate} If such a completion threshold exists, we denote it by\footnote{As usual, we abuse notation here as such a threshold will not be determined uniquely, but rather up to constants.} $q(n;H,p)$.
+\begin{defi} Given some probability $p=p(n)\in [0,1]$ and a graph $H$, we say that $q=q(n)$ is a \emph{Ramsey completion threshold} for $H$ with respect to $p$ if the following holds for $G_1 \sim G_{n,p}$: \begin{enumerate}[label=(\alph*)] \item If $q_0 \ll q$ and $G_2\sim G_{n,q_0}$, then a.a.s.\ there exists a $G_1$-measurable red/blue-colouring that can be extended to an $H$-free colouring of $G_1\cup G_2$. \item If $q_1 \gg q$ and $G_2\sim G_{n,q_1}$, then a.a.s.\ no $G_1$-measurable red/blue-colouring can be extended to an $H$-free colouring of $G_1\cup G_2$. \end{enumerate} If such a completion threshold exists, we denote it by\footnote{As usual, we abuse notation here as such a threshold will not be determined uniquely, but rather up to constants.} $q(n;H,p)$.
 If all red/blue-colourings of $G_{n,p}$ contain a monochromatic $H$ with probability $\Omega(1)$, we set~$q(n;H,p)=0$. \end{defi}

 We refer to~\ref{def:0 statement} as the \emph{$0$-statement} of the definition and~\ref{def:1 statement} as the \emph{$1$-statement}.
 Observe that Theorem~\ref{thm:triangle ramsey threshold} gives that there exists $C>0$ such that $q(n;K_3,p)=0$ for all $p\geq Cn^{-1/2}$.
 Moreover, Theorem~\ref{thm:initial two-round results}~\ref{two-round near threshold} gives for \emph{any} constant $c>0$, if $p=cn^{-1/2}$ and $q(n;K_3,p)\neq 0$, then $q(n;K_3,p)=n^{-2}$ whereas Theorem~\ref{thm:initial two-round results}~\ref{two-round bottom range} gives that\footnote{In fact they only prove the 1-statement~\ref{def:1 statement} of Definition~\ref{def:Ramsey completion threshold} but the corresponding $0$-statement also holds and essentially follows from the analysis of the online game in~\cite{friedgut2003ramsey}, see Remark~\ref{rem:0-statement proof}.} $q(n;K_3,p)=n^{-2/3}$ when $p=\Theta(n^{-2/3})$.
 Here, we complete the picture for almost all intermediate values of $p$.